Q&A with our Software Team: Dylan Boyd

 Moving our developer workflow towards a more streamlined and modern approach using Docker, which feeds well into our new Kubernetes clusters that make it easier to host more resilient and advanced applications for our customers.
 Notably, this allows our development teams to use dedicated virtual machines hosted in the cloud to do their work, rather than depend on the performance and reliability of their personal/physical machines.

-Three people holding drinks at a costume party
+Q&A with our Software Team: Dylan Boyd: Three people holding drinks at a costume party

-Nor a bit of dress up
+Nor a bit of dress up.

 Where will you most likely be when you're not coding?